 Although the curriculum at Hermitage House is holistic and well-balanced, complacency should not be allowed to take root.
 An attitude of self-satisfaction is dangerous and stifles growth and innovation.

-“Conserve and Innovate” is a statement constantly to be borne in mind – conserve what is good and proper and works well, and constantly be on the lookout for new ideas.
+“Conserve and Innovate” is a statement constantly to be born in mind – conserve what is good and proper and works well, and constantly be on the lookout for new ideas.
 In order to be the best that we can be, the school strives to be at the forefront of educational practice.

 As far as the CAPS Curriculum is concerned, we remain strongly aligned with the CAPS curriculum in Grades R-7 as 95% of our learners progress to High Schools that offer the same curriculum.
 This being said, the School is set to continue to develop best practices that is pupil centered – that is, a programme that meets the needs of pupils in the School.
 Outcomes (the results of the learning progress including knowledge, skills, attitudes and values) will provide the structure or checklists for the programme.